Using flammable refrigerants

 Managing the location of equipment containing flammable refrigerants can help reduce the risks associated with flammable refrigerants.
 This can be done by:

-• locating refrigeration and air conditioning equipment in a well-ventilated area outdoors and above ground;
+• putting refrigeration and air conditioning equipment in a well-ventilated area outdoors and above ground

-• using additional risk controls to prevent the dangerous accumulation of leaked refrigerant in any space when its unavoidable to locate refrigeration and air conditioning equipment outdoors; and
+• using additional risk controls to prevent the dangerous accumulation of leaked refrigerant in any space when its unavoidable to store refrigeration and air conditioning equipment outdoors

 • limiting the quantity of refrigerant in a refrigeration or air conditioning system confined, or ducted into, a building.
 If this limited quantity of the refrigerant leaked into the space, it would not create a concentration in air above 20% of lower flammable limit (LFL).